-Downtown went from a small area 15 years ago to a thriving cultural with breweries, restaurants, venues, and plenty of people today.
+Downtown Boise went from a small area 15 years ago to a thriving cultural center with breweries, restaurants, venues, and plenty of people today.
 There are also plenty of professional groups, including the Boise Chamber of Commerce, City Club, Boise Young Professionals, and others.

 A Whitewater Park has been built just outside of downtown, and it is located on the Boise Greenbelt, which is a miles-long path for runners, walkers, and bikers.

 Here are some tips for things to do in Boise:

 Driving to Boise

 There are a number of ways to drive to Boise, and they are all reliable paths, even if you have a moving truck.